 1. Take a walking tour

 The first thing I do when I arrive in a new city is take a free walking tour.
 It’s the best way to see the main sights on a budget while connecting with a local guide who can share their insider tips and advice.
 Venice Free Walking Tour runs regular free tours that cover all the highlights.
+The tour lasts a couple of hours and hits the major highlights.
 Just be sure to tip your guide at the end!

 If you want to invest in your experience and take a more detailed walking tour, my favorite company is Take Walks.
 They have amazing walking tours and boat tours all around the city.
 They use expert local guides so you’ll not only have fun but you’ll learn a lot too!